 How (and to what degree) a plugin negatively impacts your WordPress website will depend on the function of the plugin.
 Some affect specific pages, like the checkout page, while others can slow down every page on your website.

 The plugin may have this effect because it’s poorly coded, or there may be another aspect of your website that’s interacting with the plugin and causing the slowness.
-Tools like New Relic will reveal the truth and let you know if deactivating the plugin is the solution or if further action is required.

 Another way that plugins slow down your website is their uninstallation.
 After uninstalling a WordPress plugin, it leaves behind data in your database.
 Some also leave behind additional folders and files.